sciwp/docs/docs/installation.md

 $plugin = Plugin::create(__FILE__)->register('my-plugin');
 ```

-However, we can place some additional code to check for the presence of the SCIWP pluginfirst, in case it doesn't throw an error if it's not enabled:
+However, we can place some additional code to check for the presence of the SCIWP plugin first, in case it doesn't throw an error if it's not enabled:

 ```php
 namespace MyPlugin;